How safe is email?

 - A safe email portal that lets you exchange encrypted files using the email you already have.
 This is the solution we recommend.
 It does not require certificates or special installation, it is lower cost; and it can be shared with any type of email, anywhere in the world.

 This last option has the advantage of instant setup, and lets you communicate freely with your customers, partners, and others with confidence; ultimately creating a safer environment to conduct business.

 A safe email portal lets you send and receive personally identifiable information (PII) safely from the email you already use.
 Only the proper recipient can access it, so hackers will not be able to steal any of the valuable information you share.
 The portal opens in the email you already use.
 Open the portal anytime you compose a message to send and request files quickly, with built-in protection against viruses and malware.

 In Safe Online, we create SaaS solutions for handling personal data securely.
-We have created a safe email portal in the shape if a simple add-on for Outlook which protects content when sending or receiving emails.
+We have created a safe email portal in the shape of a simple add-on for Outlook which protect data when mailing.